saikrishnags05/Project-for-Data-to-Decisions/Data Cleaning Documentation/GIT_Data-Cleaning.md

 #### RQ 1

-**My Research Question help to know  that "how much time it takes for enrolling into the event,form starting enrollment process to Approving the enrollment.** **(Sai Krishna)**
+**My Research Question help to know that “how much time it takes for enrolling into the event,form starting enrollment process to Approving the enrollment.** **(Sai Krishna)**

-Reason:- This will help in analyzing the time taking per enrolling from starting to ending state.
-And what kind of people are enrolling on the day of the even or before the event and total time taken for individual event.
-This will help the HFS to improve the speed of enrollment and also can increate the event of that type in that location.
+Reason:- This will help in analyzing the time taking per enrolling from starting to ending state of a process for a person in states.
+In some moments the approval is happened on the same day of the event or before the event or after the even and This will help the HFS to improve the speed of enrollment and also can increase the speed of the people who work in that event.

 ### Data cleaning:

-I have created a new data set based on attributes that I choice from Dataset to analyze my desired Research Question.
+I have created a new dataset based on attributes of thee main Dataset to analyze my desired Research Question.
 Attributes are mentioned bellow.

 `facility`, `actual_date`, `event_name`, `date_entered`,
 `approved_date`, `program_unit_description`, `zip`,
 `state`,`ethnic_identity`

-#### In the new data set there 3 variables that talks about the dates in numeric form.
+#### In the new dataset there are 3 variables that talks about the dates in numeric form.

 `actual_date` is about the actual data of the program admission.